-Traditional cabinet showrooms are masters of grand illusion.
+There is an illusion for cabinet showrooms, and traditional fancy cabinet showrooms are masters of this delicate dance.
 They showcase dreams and desires’, hoping to distract you from what is hidden underneath.
 With overtly bright lighting that offsets real colors, and elegantly placed china plates that you would never use for daily dishes.
 The sparsely stocked pantries hide the fact you can only fit 2 cereal boxes, and a couple of cans in it.
-Hidden below the elegantly staged vignettes are doors that close with a thump and a shudder.
+Hidden below the elegantly staged showroom vignettes are cabinet doors that close with a thump and a shudder.

 Therefore when you are thinking about making such a huge investment, you want it to last longer than a year or two.
 This is why it’s so important to kick the tires, and look under the hood.
-Let’s look at a few of the characteristics you should be keeping your eye on.
+Let’s look at a few of the characteristics you should be keeping your eye on, or come on in and see how we compare!

 - – Box material